shwetakilledar/shakesearch/APPROACH.md

 - Pagination
 - Loader meanwhile fetching the results

-Nice to haves I would like to focus on:
+# Changes I would like to prioritize if had more time

 - Further optimize search algorithm
 - Caching